modolabs/Kurogo-Mobile-Web/doc/Guide/tour.rst

 ---------------------

 * *Module* - The core class that all modules inherit from.
-Provides a variety of necessary services and behavior to module subclasses
+Provides a variety of necessary services and behavior to module subclasses.
+See :doc:`modules`.
 * *HTMLPager* - A support class used to paginate content
 * *smarty* - The `Smarty Template System <http://www.smarty.net/>`_
 * *TemplateEngine* - An subclass of the smarty object used by the framework